 Stanford students possess an intellectual vitality.
 Reflect on an idea or experience that has been important to your intellectual development.
 (250 words limit)

-I used to worship rationality, contemplating pure reasoning as the ultimate solution to every problem.
-I disparaged those involving in writing and painting whose work was not to be trusted.
+I used to worship rationality, praising pure reasoning as the ultimate solution to every problem.
+I disparaged those involved in writing and painting whose work was not to be trusted.
 Moreover, I engaged in programming, a procedure totally based on numbers and facts.

 It was when I studied Machine Learning that I realized the limitation of computer.
 The "real" artificial intelligence, creating procedures imitating human reasoning, had long been considered an impossible solution to challenges like translating, gaming in chess - all feasible solutions rely on boring statistics.
 What makes us special on this planet is quite the opposite of what I am proud of – the emotion.